queryluke/masseffect-5e-data/text/en/species-variants/unshackled-ai.md

 occasionally, an AI is placed into a synthetic form, unshackling it.

 AIs are considered illegal by the Council, but that hasn't stopped corporations like Cerberus from innovating.
-As an unshackled AI, you might be have been mass produced like the Alliance Infiltration Units, or you may be an experiment gone wrong.
+As an unshackled AI, you might have been mass produced like the Alliance Infiltration Units, or you may be an experiment gone wrong.

 ### Playing an Unshackled AI
 Unshackled AIs are entirely unique.
 Since you are synthetic, you gain some of the synthetic traits as listed in the